GjjvdBurg/SyncRNG/README.md

    1.0)
 3. ``randbelow(n)``: generate a random integer below a given integer ``n``.
 4. ``shuffle(x)``: generate a permutation of a given list of numbers ``x``.

+Functionality is deliberately kept minimal to make maintaining this library easier.
+It is straightforward to build more advanced applications on the existing methods, as the following example shows.

 ### Creating the same train/test splits